CSS rules to specify families font-family: 'IBM Plex Sans', sans-serif; font-family: 'Playfair Display', serif; font-family: 'Space Mono', monospace;

 Make A Donation.

-Help the Design By Us Climate Corps raise $3 Million in order to design a cloud services and Ai powered platforms that enables 8 Billion humans reduce their carbon footprints, waste, and consumption of fossil fuels over a 10 year period.
-Our most urgent needs are for software, cloud services and cash donations.
+Help the Design By Us Design Corps raise $3 Million in order to design a Web3, Ai powered platform that enables 8 Billion humans to reduce their carbon footprints, waste, and consumption of fossil fuels over a 10 year period.

 All proceeds donated to fund this Studio Program ensures Science, Technology, Engineering, Arts, Math and Design apprentices receive a living wage for their work, technology platforms remain open-source, secure and private by design.